 Was the trail easy to follow?

-Yes – for the most part.
-The route is well marked by yellow and black discs with a ‘G’ in the middle, but there were points where this got a little confusing.
-For example, there was one point where we arrived at a field in the middle of Rainow and were left totally baffled by the direction the discs were pointing in.
+For example, during our first walk in 2021, we arrived at a field in the middle of Rainow and were left totally baffled by discs.
 They appeared to be prompting us to walk uphill through the field, when in actual fact, this led to a dead end.
-We had to retrace our steps, walk past the stile and carry on down the road for a few minutes before discovering the trail again.
+We had to retrace our steps, climb back over the stile, get back onto the road, and carry on for a few minutes before discovering the trail again.

 Were there any places to buy refreshments along the trail?

-No, apart from a small but well stocked cafe at Teggs Nose, but that really is it in terms of opportunities to replenish food and water supplies.
+No, apart from a small but well stocked cafe at Tegg's Nose, but that really is it in terms of opportunities to replenish food and water supplies.
 As of September 2021, The Tegg’s Nose Tea Room opening hours are as follows: Tuesday to Sunday, 9am – 5pm.

 What was the hardest thing about walking the Gritstone Trail in one day?